 Here is a closer look at these top companies and the VoIP systems that they offer.

 - Range of plans for greater flexibility

-- No contract for added flexibility
+- No contract

 - Unlimited calls and internet faxing for Canada and USA